MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/ICoreWebView2Settings.md

 #### get_AreRemoteObjectsAllowed

-The AreRemoteObjectsAllowed property is used to control whether remote objects are accessible from the page in webview.
+The AreRemoteObjectsAllowed property is used to control whether host objects are accessible from the page in webview.

 > public HRESULT [get_AreRemoteObjectsAllowed](#get_areremoteobjectsallowed)(BOOL * allowed)